kings-cs/CS380-F17-LampronChet/README.md

 ********************************************************

 I. Basic instructions:
-	1. To run the file run the PipGui.java out of the source folder.
+	\n1.
+To run the file run the PipGui.java out of the source folder.
-	2. Open a file using the Open menu item.
+	\n2.
+Open a file using the Open menu item.
-	3. Save a file using the Save menu item or Alt-s.
+	\n3.
+Save a file using the Save menu item or Alt-s.
 After the file menu is open.
-  //When saving the image, if the filetype is not specified in the filename it will default to the type of png.
+ 	\n //When saving the image, if the filetype is not specified in the filename it will default to the type of png.
-	4. Close a file using the Close menu item, but be careful I treat this as my garbage collector, the FILE WILL BE LOST!
+	\n4.
+Close a file using the Close menu item, but be careful I treat this as my garbage collector, the FILE WILL BE LOST!

 II.
 Image editing:
 	Implemented items:
 	1. Grayscale image
+	2. Grayscale in parallel
+	3. Sepia
+	4. Sepia in parallel

 Many more to come soon!